 The Muscle tissue is soft and it makes different types of muscles in animals, which gives the ability of muscles to contract.
-The muscular tissues are also referred to as myopropulsive tissue.
+Muscular tissues are also referred to as myopropulsive tissue.

 - Muscular tissues are formed during embryonic development by the process of myogenesis.

 - The muscle tissues are mesodermal in origin except for the ciliary muscles of the eyes which are of ectodermal origin.

 - The study of Muscles is called Myology.

-- The muscles cells are elongated, slender, and spindle-shaped, fiber-like cells.
+- The muscle cells are elongated, slender, and spindle-shaped, fiber-like cells.

 - The muscle tissue contains contractile proteins called actin and myosin which meant movent by contraction and relaxation of muscles.

 - So the primary function of muscle tissue is contraction, all three muscular tissues use the movement of actin against myosin to create contraction

 The muscular tissues are differentiated into three types:

 A comparison of the three muscular tissues in the table is given below: